 Infographics that incorporate maps are more popular than ever.
 Case in point: a few weeks ago, Nik Freeman put an interesting project online called "Nobody Lives Here."
 Simply summed up, it's a map (shown above) that puts together 2010 census data (which details how many people live in each vensus block) and shows all the places where nobody lives in the United States.
 It turns out that for a variety of reasons — more on that below — nobody inhabits 47 percent of the United States land area.

 Freeman's map has gotten tons of attention, both online and from traditional media sources.
-As a map-nerd (some call us "mapheads" a la the bestselling book), I was instantly fascinated and spent quite some time going over both the map that Freeman put together and his notes, which detail his technique and some interesting findings.
+As a map nerd (some call us "mapheads" à la the bestselling book), I was instantly fascinated and spent quite some time going over both the map that Freeman put together and his notes, which detail his technique and some interesting findings.
 (Be sure to check out the zoomable map if you want to delve into the specific empty spaces.)

 Why look at where we aren't?
 As he wrote on the page, "Human geographers spend so much time thinking about where people are.
 I thought I might bring some new insight by showing where they are not, adding contrast and context to the typical displays of the country’s population geography."
-Wanting to know even more about the project and it's findings, I sent Freeman all the questions that came to my mind when I was poring over the map, and he was kind enough to take the time to answer: See our conversation below.
+Wanting to know even more about the project and its findings, I sent Freeman all the questions that came to mind when I was poring over the map, and he was kind enough to take the time to answer.
+See our conversation below.

 MNN: What's your background and interest in this topic?